About the Building

 Now I have a dream.
 I want to preserve the mansion and be able to share it with the public.
 There is no denying, this place grabs everyone's attention.

-Jackie Craven, Architecture Guide, says:What a truly astonishing structure, and how exciting for you to have grown up there!
+Jackie Craven, About.com Architecture, says:What a truly astonishing structure, and how exciting for you to have grown up there!

 For readers interested in learning more about log home construction, here are some resources: